moggieuk/ERCF-Software-V3/README.md

+This readme is work in progress
-# ERCF-Software-V3
+# ERCF-Software-V3 "Angry Hare"
 I love my ERCF and building it was the most fun I've had in many years of the 3D-printing hobby.
 Whilst the design is brilliant I found a few problems with the software and wanted to add some features and improve user friendliness.
 This became especially true after the separation of functionality with the introduction of the "sensorless" branch.
 I liked the new python implementation as a Klipper plug-in but wanted to leverage my (very reliable) toolhead sensor.
 So I rewrote the software behind ERCF - it still has the structure and much of the code of the original but significantly it has many new features, integrates the toolhead sensor and sensorless options.
-I'm calling it the **"Angry Rabbit"** release or v3.
+I'm calling it the **"Angry Hare"** release or v3.

 ## Major new features:
 <ul>
 <li>Support all options for both toolhead sensor based loading/unloading and sensorless filament homing (with no toolhead sensor)
 <li>Supports sync load and unloading steps, including a config with toolhead sensor that can work with FLEX materials!
-<li>Fully implements _“EndlessSpool”_ with new concept of Tool -> Gate mapping.
+  <li>Fully implements <em>“EndlessSpool”</em> with new concept of Tool --> Gate mapping.
 This allows empty gates to be identified and tool changes subsequent to runout to use the correct filament spool.
 It has the added advantage for being able to map gates to tools in case of slicing to spool loading mismatch.
 <li>Measures “spring” after extruder homing for more accurate calibration reference
 <li>Adds servo_up delay making the gear to extruder transition of filament more reliable (maintains pressure)
 <li>Ability to secify empty or disabled tools (gates).